Road Rage!sIt’s a serious problem on our streets and it’s overlooked by many.

 You’re urged to keep calm behind the wheel.
 Always allow yourself plenty of time to get to your destination.
 Keep snacks in the car too, because hunger can make you irritable.
 Get plenty of sleep and remember that we’re all in this together!sIf you encounter an enraged driver, do your best to steer clear of them.
 You never want to instigate a fight with another driver.
 If you feel threatened, call the local authorities and let them come deal with it.
 Never step in and take matters into your own hand.

 Contact Peter Thompson & Associates if you or a loved one has been injured in a car accident.
-Call 1-800-804-2004 for a free and confidential appointment to speak to a lawyer about your rights.
+Call 1-800-804-2004 for a confidential appointment to speak to a lawyer about your rights.

 More Blog Entries: